Preview: Got excess garden produce? This post shares some of the best recipes for preserving the harvest.

 Jams and Jellies

 This strawberry jam recipe from 100 Days of Real Food uses honey instead of sugar and Pomona’s Pectin instead of regular pectin to make a delicious jam.
 You can also make this recipe with other fruits.
 I’ve made blueberry jam using homegrown blueberries with these same instructions and it turned out great too!
 (I like Pomona’s Pectin because you don’t have to use as much sugar to get jams and jellies to set up.
-The pectin also includes a ton of great recipes.)
+The insert that comes with the pectin also includes a ton of great recipes for preserving.)

 Favorite Preserving Books